Knappek/Knappek.github.io/docs/homelab/index.md

 ### Nested Lab Setup

-My physical host is running ESXi.
 To bootstrap nested lab environments I am using [vmware-lab-builder](https://github.com/laidbackware/vmware-lab-builder), Kudos to Matt :clap:.

 An example config I am using to deploy a TKGm environment is